c0ntradicti0n/Distinctiopus4/README.md

 # Distinctiopus4

 How to mine distinctions/difference utterances in texts?
-Something like: There are birds, that can fly, and there are pinguines, were dodos and some other birds, that can't fly.
+Something like: There are birds, that can fly, and there are penguines, were dodos and some other birds, that can't fly.
 This is useful for critics of arguments in a [non-monotonically logical](https://plato.stanford.edu/entries/logic-nonmonotonic/) manner.
 "Tux is a bird.
-So he can fly? - Oh, but he is a pinguine, so he can't."
+So he can fly? - Oh, but he is a penguine, so he can't."
 It's thought to build reasoning machine like H2G2.

 Publication is comming.